hayatbiralem/superpeer-task/README.md

 ## My Qualifications

-- I love CSS and Math.
+- I love CSS, Math and solving problems.
 - I've been coding CSS since 2010.
 - I also know NodeJS, PHP, Laravel, WordPress, bash and servers...
 In short I know back-end stuff.
 - I'm good at reading and writing in English.
 I've been talking to Cambly teachers for two years now (you can verify that by following [this link](https://www.cambly.com/en/certificate/verify/f8478219)), so I'm good at listening and speaking too.
 I am comfortable in daily conversations but I must say that my vocabulary and grammar are poor.